 About the Species

 Information on the global population size of the oceanic whitetip is lacking.
-However, several lines of evidence suggest that the once common and abundant shark has experienced declines of potentially significant magnitude due to significant fishing pressure.
+However, several lines of evidence suggest that the once common and abundant shark has experienced declines of potentially significant magnitude due to heavy fishing pressure.
 For example, the oceanic whitetip has declined by approximately 80 to 95 percent across the Pacific Ocean since the mid-1990s.
 Substantial abundance declines have also been estimated for the Atlantic Ocean, including an 88 percent decline in the Gulf of Mexico due to commercial fishing.
 Given their life history traits, particularly their late age of maturity and low reproductive output, oceanic whitetip sharks are inherently vulnerable to depletions, with low likelihood of recovery.
 Additional research is needed to better understand the population structure and global abundance of the oceanic whitetip shark.

-Oceanic whitetip sharks have a distinctive pattern of mottled white markings on the tips of their dorsal, pectoral, and tail fins.
+Oceanic whitetip sharks are large-bodied sharks with a stocky build, and have a distinctive pattern of mottled white markings on the tips of their dorsal, pectoral, and tail fins.
 These markings are why they are called “whitetip” sharks.
-They are large and have stocky builds.
 Their dorsal fins are rounded and their pectoral fins are long and paddle-like.
-The color of their bodies vary depending on where they live.
-They are generally grayish bronze to brown, while their undersides are whitish with some individuals having a yellow tinge.
+The color of their bodies varies depending on where they live.
+They are generally-grayish bronze to brown, while their undersides are whitish with some individuals having a yellow tinge.

 Behavior and Diet

 The oceanic whitetip shark are considered a top predator, eating at the top of the food chain.
 They are opportunistic, feeding primarily on bony fish and cephalopods, such as squid.
 However, they also reportedly feed on large pelagic sportfish (e.g., tuna, marlin), sea birds, other sharks and rays, marine mammals, and even garbage.